Constitution

 In addition to his duties as a member of the Board of Elders, the President shall:

-• Chair meetings of the Elder Board, or designate a chair in his absence
+• Chair meetings of the Elder Board or designate a chair.

-• Chair official church meetings, or designate a chair in his absence
+• Chair official church meetings or designate a chair.

 Dismissal